Estonia–United Kingdom relations: Tourism

 Tallinn and Estonia's reputation as a tourist destination has grown in Great Britain over the past few years.
 Estonia's accession to the EU in 2004 gave a significant boost to reciprocal travel – that year 30% and the following year (2005) 60% more (62.3 thousand) British tourists were accommodated in Estonia than in previous years.
 In 2012 nearly 55 thousand British tourists used Estonian accommodation establishments.
 Tallinn has also become one of the most popular destinations among Baltic cruise ports.
 In 2012 over 75 000 British cruise tourists visited Estonia.

 Reports of British tourists excessively drinking in Tallinn have received media coverage in the UK.

 Economic relations

 The UK is in 9th place among Estonia's trade partners, making up 3% of Estonia's total trade turnover.
 UK-Estonian trade was worth 790 million euros in 2012.
 As a foreign investor, the UK's interest in Estonia has been fairly great – it is the source of 2% of all foreign direct investments made in Estonia.

 Diplomacy

 Lauri Bambus was appointed Estonian ambassador to the United Kingdom in August 2014.
 Christopher Holtby was appointed British ambassador to Estonia in January 2012.

-Estonia has an embassy in London and three honorary consulates (in Cheltenham, Paisley and Wales).
+Estonia has an embassy in London.
 The United Kingdom has an embassy in Tallinn.

 Queen Elizabeth II of the United Kingdom paid a state visit to Estonia in October 2006.

 Prince Harry also made an official visit in May 2014 and paid tribute to Estonia's war dead.

 Leaders regularly meet as part of the Northern Future Forum.